 The airport is modern and clean with a distinctly Scandinavian look.
 Followed the signs for “arrivals” without having any idea where I was going.
 Down hallways, up and down steps around shops and services, I made my way to the Fly Bus for the 50-minute ride to the hotel.
 The road out of the airport was flat and straight, surrounded by lava fields of black rock jutting up from the land.
 Rain sprinkled on the windshield of the bus, but a golden light breaking through the clouds hovered over the mountains.
 I could see the scenery was going to be spectacular.

 Settling in at the 22 Hill Hotel

 By luck, my room was ready at the early hour of 9am.
-The room furnishing have clean lines, light hardwood floors, big screen tv and standard amenities.
+The room furnishings have clean lines, light hardwood floors, a big screen tv, and standard amenities.
 The breakfast bar was still open, and I was most grateful.
 Meal served on the plane: small salad and one drink so I was very hungry and thirsty.